5 Best Egg White Substitutes (+ Our Favorite Recipe)

 To best emulate the texture of eggs, use fresh ground flaxseed.
 When mixed with water, ground flaxseed creates a relatively smooth, viscous liquid that binds and thickens to elevate your baking without the need for animal products.

-Unlike aquafaba, flax seed substitute does not whip up into a meringue.
-It is best used for baking applications.
+Unlike aquafaba, a flax egg does not whip up into a meringue.
+It’s best used for baking applications.
 It has a slightly nutty taste that lends itself well to pancakes, hearty muffins, and grain-heavy cookies and cakes.

 To create an egg white substitute from flaxseed, mix ground flaxseed with warm water, stir vigorously and allow to sit for at least 5 minutes.
-To replace whole eggs, double the ingredient ratio listed above.
+If the recipe calls for whole eggs, double the ingredients listed above.

 Another great egg white substitute is agar powder.